mrakgr/Trading-Journal/journal_2025.md

 I knew support and resistance as a concept, but after studying the charts, I concluded that they were pretty random.
 Sometimes they'd get broken, sometimes the market would breach them or miss it by a few ticks, sometimes it would consolidate there.

 But support and resistance level derived from order flow should be different.

+10:55am.
+Of course if you miss the biggest edge there is, you'll have trouble understanding trading.